Enrollment and Attendance FAQs

 What does it cost to attend one of the 10 California Virtual Academies?

 Each of the nine California Virtual Academies is an independent public charter school program, and as such, families do not pay tuition for their children to attend.
 Upon request, the California Virtual Academies will loan students a computer system and provide an internet stipend.
 In addition, instructional materials for the program are also provided.
 However, common household items and office supplies like printer ink and paper are not provided.

 Students are expected to complete the California requirements of 180 days of instruction.

-Attendance in a California Virtual Academy is recorded in the Online School by marking lessons complete, submitting assignments as required, and inputting time in the form of the number of minutes spent in each school lesson on the attendance screen.
+Attendance in a California Virtual Academy is recorded in the Online School by marking lessons complete, submitting assignments as required, and entering in the number of minutes spent on each school lesson in the attendance screen.
 It is expected that lessons will be completed and attendance will be logged before the end of each day.
-When a student completes work offline, the parent/learning coach must maintain a school supplied learning log as specifically directed by his/her assigned teacher, for each day of without accompanying online work.
+When a student completes work offline, the parent/Learning Coach must maintain a school supplied learning log as specifically directed by his/her assigned teacher, for each day of schooling without accompanying online work.
 All learning logs must be signed and submitted to the assigned teacher at the conclusion of each school day or as requested by the assigned teacher.
 If a learning log is not submitted, the teacher will not credit the student with attendance for that school day.